Center for Childhood Obesity Research

 Forming partnerships with Head Start programs to set children on the right path

 Note: The child’s name in this story has been changed to protect his identity.
+This story was originally written in spring 2023.

 Struggling to learn